aws-samples/aws-iot-core-lorawan/transform_binary_payload/README.md

 }
 ```

 Congratulations!
-You successfully implemnted and tested binary decoding for AWS IoT Core for LoRaWAN.
+You successfully implemented and tested binary decoding for AWS IoT Core for LoRaWAN.

+Now you can configure the processing of the decoded data by adding further actions to the AWS IoT Rule `samplebinarytransform_TransformLoRaWANBinaryPayload_sample_device`, for example actions to to:

+- Store the data in Amazon Timestream, DynamoDB or S3
+- Send a message as an input to AWS IoT events
+- Send a message to AWS IoT analytics

 ## Step 5: Cleaning up
 Please open AWS CloudFormation console, select the stack and click on "Delete"